TCmanna/Warlords/README.md

 Project built upon the frameworks of Spigot, Bukkit and Minecraft.
 Made for Minecraft versions 1.8 and 1.8.9.

-You may use our work for your own purposes as long as we are credited.
+You may use our work for your own purposes as long as we are credited.test